-Angelina College offers a cooperative pharmacy technology program with the area hospitals, retail, mail order, and long-term care pharmacies.
+Angelina College offers a cooperative pharmacy technology program with the area hospital, retail, mail order, and long-term care pharmacies.
 The certificate program is designed to provide understanding, proficiency, and skill in pharmacy technology.
+The corresponding associate degree offers program graduates the opportunity to further their education in the pharmacy technology field.
+Additional courses required to complete the associate degree provide students with the knowledge needed for many non-traditional or advanced pharmacy technician roles.

 Angelina College is accredited for pharmacy technician training by the American Society of Health System Pharmacists (ASHP) and Accreditation Council for Pharmacy Education (ACPE).
+The program is PTCB approved, a requirement for taking the PTCE (Pharmacy Technician Certification Exams).
 Students must register with the Texas State Board of Pharmacy as an ACTIVE pharmacy technician-trainee prior to attending clinical.
-Students will be eligible to take the National Pharmacy Technician Certification Examination that is administered by the Pharmacy Technicians Certification Board (PTCB).
 Students enrolled in the program will also be eligible to become certified in the preparation of intravenous admixtures.
 In addition, this will meet the required 40 hours of training on compounding sterile products.
-Upon completion of the program, the graduate will receive a certificate of completion from Angelina College and from the Pharmacy Technology Program.
+Upon completion of the program, the graduate will receive a certificate of completion from Angelina College and from the Pharmacy Technology Program and can exit at the certificate level and continue for completion of assicate degree level.

-The program curriculum is a balance of approved didactic, simulated lab and experiential training, which offers the student an opportunity for educational development as well as occupational competence during the nine-month program.
-The student must achieve a minimum grade of "C" in all (PHRA) pharmacy technology courses or be dropped from the program.
+The program curriculum is a balance of approved didactic, simulated lab and experiential training, which offers the students an opportunity for educational development as well as occupational competence during the certificate program.
+Students must achieve a minimum grade of "C" in all (PHRA) pharmacy technology courses or be dropped from the program.
+To graduate from the program, students must maintain an overall GPA of 2.0.